Arvtesh/UnityFx.Outline/README.md

 outlineEffect.OutlineLayers.Add(layer);
 ```

 This can be done at runtime or while editing a scene.
-If you choose to assign the script in runtime make sure `OutlineEffect.OutlineResources` is initialied.
+If you choose to assign the script in runtime make sure `OutlineEffect.OutlineResources` is initialized.
 Disabling `OutlineEffect` script disables outlining for the camera (and frees all resources used).

 Multiple `OutlineEffect` scripts can share outline layers rendered.
 To achieve that assign the same layer set to all `OutlineEffect` instances: